solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

-In the code above, we define an object of type `ValidDepthSizePair` from the `@solana/spl-account-compression` program, setting maxDepth to 3 and maxBufferSize to 8 to define valid liimits for the Merkle tree.
+In the code above, we define an object of type `ValidDepthSizePair` from the `@solana/spl-account-compression` program, setting maxDepth to 3 and maxBufferSize to 8 to define valid limits for the Merkle tree.
 We then generate a merkleTree signer using `generateSigner` with the umi instance, after we've done this, we now invoke `createTree`, passing the umi instance, the merkleTree signer, and the parameters from maxDepthSizePair to configure the tree's maximum